Charles N. Curtis - Sea Scout Ship 110: Rank Advancement

 The youth on the Charles N. Curtis work on achieving rank advancement.
-The ranks are Apprentice, Ordinary, Able, and Quartermaster Award (Boy Scouts of America).
-The Quartermaster rank is the highest rank you can earn while in Sea Scouts, unlike Boy Scouts the program is coed and is for 14 to 21 year olds.
-The kids are awarded their rank at a ceremony which is called a Bridge of Honor once a year.
+The ranks are Apprentice, Ordinary, Able, and Quartermaster Award (Scouting America).
+The Quartermaster rank is the highest rank you can earn while in Sea Scouts, which became coed in 1971 and is for 14 to 21 year olds.
+The scouts are awarded their rank at a ceremony which is called a Bridge of Honor once a year.
 They are also awarded badges for long cruise, swimming, areas in which they specialize, scholarships, and Boatswain of the Year.